danielhanbitlee/apache_livy_demo/README.md

 # apache_livy_demo
 Simple demo of Apache Livy.
-Using Java code, I will run pyspark jobs using the Livy API.
+Using Java code, I will run batch pyspark jobs using the Livy API.

 # What is Livy?
 * A service that enables easy interaction with a Spark cluster over a REST interface<sup>[1]</sup>